 – I’m going to sound biased here but damn if us Brits aren’t a great crowd.
 Seeing them stand on their feet for Cabana legit brought a lump to my throat, as it did him I’m sure.

 – The Tag Team Tournament and Quildan saying that they’re possibly the most prestigious tag belts in wrestling right now (and he can say that when Suzuki-Gun are holding them dammit!) could be a great addition.
-The teams involved all have pedigree and anyone of them could win it overall.
+The teams involved all have a pedigree and any one of them could win it overall.
 Although my tip is Aussie Open.
-Mainly because I want to see Mark Davis and Minoru Suzuki trade the stiffest and biggest chops in the centre of that ring!
+Mainly because I want to see Mark Davis and Minoru Suzuki trade the stiffest and biggest chops in the center of that ring!